FOREX-Dollar gains vs yen but seen on hold as Fed meeting looms

 Against the dollar, the single currency was steady at $1.3333, not far off a 3-1/2-month high of $1.3390 set on Thursday.

-The euro has been firm since European Central Bank chief Mario Draghi said earlier this month that a cut in the bank’s deposit rate below zero was not on the cards.
+The euro has been firm after European Central Bank chief Mario Draghi said earlier this month that a cut in the bank’s deposit rate below zero was not on the cards.

 The Aussie rose 0.4 percent to $0.9605.
 It appeared to have found an interim base since hitting a 33-month low of $0.9325 on June 11.
 Last week’s 0.6 percent gain was its first positive performance after five consecutive weeks of falls.

-Against the yen, the Australian dollar rose nearly 1 percent to 90.87 yen, extending its rebound from a 5-1/2-month low of 88.96 set last Thursday.
+Against the yen, the Australian dollar rose nearly one percent to 90.87 yen, extending its rebound from a 5-1/2-month low of 88.96 set last Thursday.